-There exist a variety of drug products that are licensed or used off-label for the treatment of vestibular disorders and Ménière's disease, including steroids, diuretics, antiemetics or anti-nausea medications.
+There exist a variety of drug products that are licensed or used off-label for the treatment of vestibular disorders and Ménière's disease, including steroids, diuretics, anti-emetics or anti-nausea medications.
 In many countries outside the United States, oral betahistine is the standard of care and licensed for the treatment of Ménière's disease and vestibular vertigo.
 Although, we expect that AM-125 will offer benefits over oral betahistine due to the ability to bypass the strong first-pass metabolism associated with oral intake and provide for a higher bioavailability and avoid gastric side effects, it may take time to change prescribing and usage patterns in favor of the newer product.
-In December 2016, Castle Creek Pharmaceuticals, LLC announced the in-licensing of Arlevert, a fixed-dose combination of cinnarizine, a calcium channel antagonist, and dimenhydrinate, an antihistamine, from Hennig Arzneimittel GmbH & Co.
-KG, a German company, and its intention to develop it as a treatment for vertigo in the United States market.
-Arlevert is approved and has been marketed for a long time in various countries outside the US.